-A search of the SEPA Flood Map identifies that there is no risk of surface water flooding or river flooding within the scheme extents.
+A search of the SEPA Flood Map identifies that there is no risk of surface water flooding or river flooding within the scheme.

 A search of the Scotland's Environment (SE) online mapping tool determined that the trunk road, within the scheme extents, lies on the 'Upper Glen Coe' groundwater, which has been classified as 'Good'.
-The scheme falls into a Drinking Water Protected Area for groundwater and surface water.
+The scheme falls into a Drinking Water Protected Area for groundwater.